jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 The National Park Service has a whole library of sounds that you can download: [https://www.nps.gov/yell/learn/photosmultimedia/soundlibrary.htm](https://www.nps.gov/yell/learn/photosmultimedia/soundlibrary.htm){:target="_blank"}.
 "They may be downloaded and used without limitation; however, please credit the 'National Park Service' where appropriate".

-The sound file you downloaded from the R drive is a recording a bison eating `yell-YELLBisonEating150313.mp3`.
+The sound file you downloaded from the R drive is a recording of a bison eating `yell-YELLBisonEating150313.mp3`.
 Have a listen to it using the default audio player on your computer.

 1. To make it easier to see your changes, set the map's initial center to the same location as the Yellowstone popup.
 2. Locate the popup for marker 3 `popup3_content`
-3. Append a string containing an [HTML audio tag](https://www.w3schools.com/tags/tag_audio.asp){:target="_blank"} .
+3. Append a string containing an [HTML audio tag](https://www.w3schools.com/tags/tag_audio.asp){:target="_blank"}.
     ```javascript
     popup3_content += '<audio controls><source src="PATH_TO_FILE" type="audio/mpeg">Your browser does not support the audio element.</audio>';
     ```
 4. Replace the `PATH_TO_FILE` with the path to the file _relative_ to this webpage.
 If it's in the sounds folder, it is going to be `sounds/yell-YELLBisonEating150313.mp3`

-   **VERY IMPORATANT NOTE:** The path and file name are not case sensitive locally, but the Pages server is!!
+   **VERY IMPORTANT NOTE:** The path and file name are not case-sensitive locally, but the Pages server is!!
 For this to work on the web, make sure your path and file name use the same case for all characters as the src as the folder and file.
    ```javascript
    It should look like this:
    // Popup for marker 3